rinvyssondev/weather-forecasting/README.md

 - Weather Forecasting System: A software with classes for locations, forecasts, and weather data, providing weather predictions and data analysis.

 - Jetpack Compose was used to develop the Android front-end and Sprinboot Java for the back end.
-I used bff (back for frontend) architecture, as it was required to have a Java backend.
+I used bff architecture (back for frontend) and connected it to the Openweather API.
+The project is required to have a Java backend.

 ## - Weather Forecasting System